Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

 Observe that by Theorem~\ref{thm:blockstangles} the blocks define $\Partitions_\CostUpper$-tangles for \emph{any} collection $\Partitions$ of cuts.
 Thus, in order for the two blocks to define distinct tangles it suffices for the sampled set of cuts to contain a single cut which \emph{distinguishes} them -- that is one cut $\{A,A^\complement\}$ such that more than half of $\Objects_1$ lies in $A$ and more than half of $\Objects_2$ lies in $A^\complement$.
 Unfortunately, the number of these \emph{good} cuts is exponentially small compared to the number of cuts up to any given cost $\CostUpper$:

-\begin{theorem}[Number of silly cuts] Let $p,q$ be fixed and let $\CostUpper, a$ be chosen dependent on $\numobjects$ such that the orientations induced by the blocks are distinct $\Partitions_\CostUpper$-tangles for $\Partitions_\CostUpper$ the set of all cuts up to cost $\CostUpper$, then asymptotically the number of cuts not distinguishing these tangles is exponentially larger than the number of cuts distinguishing those tangles, for $\numobjects$ going to infinity. \end{theorem}
+\begin{theorem}[Number of silly cuts] Let $p,q$ be fixed and let $\CostUpper, a$ be chosen dependent on $\numobjects$ such that the orientations induced by the blocks are distinct $\Partitions_\CostUpper$-tangles for $\Partitions_\CostUpper$ the set of all cuts up to cost $\CostUpper$.
+Then, asymptotically, the number of cuts not distinguishing these tangles is exponentially larger than the number of cuts distinguishing those tangles, for $\numobjects$ going to infinity. \end{theorem}

 This theorem implies that, if sampling cuts from $\Partitions_\CostUpper$ uniformly at random, one would need to sample exponentially many of the cuts in order for the two blocks to define distinct tangles, since our sample needs to include one cut for this which distinguishes the blocks.
-We will use the remainder of this section to prove the theorem.